nochinator/Dynamic-live-architecture/README.md

 - **Bug Finding**: Testing the system and finding bugs, especially on beta releases, is invaluable.
 If you find one, please create a new issue.
 - **Wiki Writer**: Writing the wiki pages is invaluable.
 It lets other users know how the framework works and how to use it.
 - **Coding**: Contribute by writing code.
 You can find an issue to work on or check milestones and contribute to the next one.

+## License
+You may use this work for any non-commercial pupose.
+If you make any kind of spinoff them you must use the same license and give credit.
+Specific details below.
+I will not allow commercial use as of now.
+This may change in the future with specifc permision.
+Dynamic Live Architecture © 2023 by nochinator is licensed under CC BY-NC-SA 4.0